plone/Installers-UnifiedInstaller/README.txt

 Plone 4.3: Unified Installer
 ============================

 The Plone Unified Installer is a source-installation kit that installs Plone and its dependencies from source on most Unix-like platforms.
-The kit includes Plone, Zope and Python.
+The kit includes Plone and Zope and will download components like Python if needed.
 Python is installed in a way that will not change or interfere with your system Python.

-This version includes Plone 4.3, Zope 2.13.x, and Python 2.7.x.
+This version includes Plone 4.3, Zope 2.13.x, and uses Python 2.7.x.

 Feedback/bugs to: `Plone Development Workspace <http://dev.plone.org/plone>`_ component: Installer (Unified)